-Federal Highway Administration (FHWA) funds transferred from the Congestion Mitigation and Air Quality Improvement Program (CMAQ) to FTA for transit projects.
+Federal Highway Administration (FHWA) funds transferred from the Congestion Mitigation and Air Quality Improvement Program (CMAQ) to the Federal Transit Administration (FTA) for transit projects.
 This program is to help improve air quality and to manage traffic congestion.
 Transferred funds may be used for capital expansion and improvements that increase ridership, travel demand management strategies, shared ride services, and bicycle and pedestrian facilities.
 CMAQ funds that have been flexed to 5307 should be reported as 5307 funds.